raycui2011/bike-driving/README.md

 The `PLACE` command takes three arguments `X,Y,DIR`. `X` and `Y` give the Bike's position and `DIR` gives the compass direction that it will face.
-The Robot will ignore any other command if it is not yet placed.
+The Bike will ignore any other command if it is not yet placed.

 #### FORWARD

-`MOVE` will ask the Robot to change it's position one unit in the direction it's facing.
-Optionally, you can ask the Robot to move multiple units by providing the `STEPS` argument.
+`MOVE` will ask the Bike to change it's position one unit in the direction it's facing.
+Optionally, you can ask the Bike to move multiple units by providing the `STEPS` argument.

 #### TURN_LFET and TURN_RIGTH